tkah/home-assistant-rasp-pi/README.md

 # Raspberry Pi Home Assistant Setup

 These are the steps I took to set up my Home Assistant Raspberry Pi system.
 I've written them mostly so I can recreate the process again without having to search everywhere for the details.
 However, they should be useful to others setting up a similar system.
-The only knowledge I assume you have is some basic familiarity with the command line and how to save/close files using `nano` or `vim`.
+I assume you have some basic familiarity with the command line and how to save/close files using `nano` or `vim`.
+I don't go into detail about what exactly each line in my config does, but you should be able to figure it out from reading it.

+If you do try to follow these instructions for yourself and get tripped up by something, feel free to put in an Issue and I'll take a look when I get a chance.

 __System Description__: Pi, server kiosk, alarm, motion sensor, door/window sensor, old Android smartphone